A2osX/A2osX/.Docs/User Guide.md

 - When the KERNEL first starts, if the user presses Control-R a special maintenance mode is enabled.
 This is discussed in detail below.
 - The *./etc/init* file can be used to automatically start the *ssc.drv* and **getty** process for an external terminal.
 It can also be used to load network drivers and processes at boot.
 - The ./${HOME}/profile file can be used to change a users default $PATH, run a Shell Script or load a particular program when a user logs in.

->**Need new section here on DEBUG.po and how to use it to solve hardware conflict issues**

 If you decide to install/copy A2osX to your own existing Hard Drive or volume, you just need to be sure to keep the A2osX file system structure in tact.
 To start A2osX "manually" as it were, you change your PREFIX to the appropriate sub-directory and then load *A2OSX.SYSTEM*.
 So for example, if you had a CFFA card that booted to a volume called /HD1, you could make a subdirectory on this disk called A2OSX.
 You would then set your PREFIX to */HD1/A2OSX* and launch *A2OSX.SYSTEM* and the rest of the boot process outlined above would be followed.
 Please see the section on Installation for more information on putting A2OSX on your own media.